airr-community/airr-standards/docs/api/adc.rst

 validated.
 Such deposition also facilitates reuse of data for the generation of new hypotheses and new knowledge.

-The AIRR Common Repository Working Group (CRWG) developed a set of recommendations__ (v0.6.0) that promote the deposit, sharing, and use of AIRR sequence data.
+The AIRR Common Repository Working Group (CRWG) has developed a set of recommendations__ that promote the deposit, sharing, and use of AIRR sequence data.
 These recommendations were refined following community discussions at the AIRR 2016 and 2017 Community Meetings and were approved through a vote by the AIRR Community at the AIRR Community Meeting in December 2017.
+Updates to these recommendations have continued, with the latest set of Recommendations ratified at the AIRR Community meeting in May 2019.

 In May 2020, the AIRR Community released the first verion of the AIRR Data Commons Application Programming Interface (ADC API), a specification for programmatic access to